LuYF-Lemon-love/LuYF-Lemon-love.github.io/source/_posts/MSYS2-教程-windows10.md

 `/c`, `/d`, ...                                          | mount points for Windows drives `/*.xml`, `/maintenancetool.*`, `InstallationLog.txt`    | (un)installer
 `/autorebase.bat`, `/msys2_shell.cmd`, `/msys2.ico`      | shell entry points

+### mingw32-make

+MSYS2 provides two versions of make, one in the `make` package and one in the `mingw-w64-{i686,x86_64}-make` packages.
+The latter one is called `mingw32-make` on command line, is fully native and doesn't depend on `msys2` shells.
+The downside is that it doesn't work with many `Makefile`s.
+Unless you know what you're doing, use the regular `make`.

 ### 结语